National Network for Arts & Community Recovery

 You Arrive

-A familiar space—a community center, a school, a church.
-Tables with wooden frames, paint, brushes.
+A familiar space — a community center, a school, a place of worship.
+Tables with wooden frames, paint, and brushes.
 Quiet music, maybe.
-People settling in.
-Mental health professionals present, not to run a session, but to hold the space.
+Mental health professionals present, not to lead a session, but to hold the room.
+You don't need to explain why you're here.

 You Choose

 Pick a frame.
 Pick a seat.
 Pick colors.
-Or don't pick anything—just be in the room.
+Or don't pick anything — just be in the room.
 Every moment is an invitation, not a requirement.
-There is no wrong way to be here.
+There is no wrong way to show up.
+Leaving early counts.
+Sitting in silence counts.
+It all counts.

 You Create

-Paint a message for someone you'll never meet—another survivor, another community.
-Something you wish someone had said to you.
-Hands moving, colors mixing, messages forming.
+Paint a message for someone you'll never meet — another survivor, another community walking a road like yours.
+Something you know to be true.
+Hands moving, colors mixing, care traveling to places it's never been before.

 Everything Is Optional

-Paint, draw, write—or just sit.
-Arrive late, leave early.
-Watch from the corner.
-It's all welcome.
-There is no agenda, no icebreakers, no circle where everyone shares.
+Paint, draw, write — or just sit.
+Arrive late, leave early, watch from the corner.
+There are no icebreakers, no circles where everyone shares, no agenda.
+You set the terms.
+We hold the space.

 You Don't Have to Talk

 What you create becomes a message to another community in crisis.
-You're not just processing—you're turning your pain into care for someone who needs it.
+You're not just making something — you're sending care forward.
+That act of turning your own pain into purpose for a stranger is often the first step in carrying it differently.

 Bring a Gathering to Your Community

-Schools, faith communities, nonprofits, neighborhoods — if your community is navigating something hard, we'll help you create space for healing.
-No cost, no requirements, just conversation.
+Schools, faith communities, nonprofits, neighborhoods — if your community is carrying something hard, we'll help you create a space to hold it together.
+No cost to get started.
+Just a conversation.

 The Chain